damnGajula/Calculator/README.md

 `Class component constructor, render, and shouldComponentUpdate methods Class component static getDerivedStateFromProps method Function component bodies State updater functions (the first argument to setState) Functions passed to useState, useMemo, or useReducer`

+### Caching Solution

+caching mechanism to store previously fetched user data and avoid repeating API calls when navigating between pages.
+Data is being stored in the `usersCache` object with the page number as the key.
+The `handlePreviousClick` and `handleNextClick` functions check if the requested page data is already cached.
+If cached data exists, it is used directly without making an additional API call, improving performance and reducing network overhead.

 ### Solution: Introducing Loading State

 A loading state flag (`loading`) was introduced using the `useState` hook to indicate when an API call is in progress.